ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 {: #service_configuration}
 {: ui}

 - **Database Version:** [Set only at deployment]{: tag-red} This is the deployment version of your database.
 We recommend running the preferred version to ensure optimal performance.
-For more information, see [Version policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
+For more information, see [Versioning policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-- **Database Edition:** [Set only at deployment]{: tag-red} Select either "Standard" or "Enterprise".<br>
+- **Database Edition:** [Set only at deployment]{: tag-red} Select either Standard or Enterprise.
 Note that the Enterprise plan is not possible for Shared hosting.
 For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){: external}.
 - **Encryption:** [Set only at deployment]{: tag-red} If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
 - **Endpoints:** Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.

-A MongoDB deployment cannot have both public and private endpoints simultaneously.
+A {{site.data.keyword.databases-for-mongodb}} deployment cannot have both public and private endpoints simultaneously.
 {: note}

 After you select the appropriate settings, click **Create** to start the provisioning process.